PI-Victor/PI-Victor.github.io/content/posts/rest-to-grpc.md

 {{< /highlight >}}

 In conclusion, i think that these things would help anyone in their quest of building resilient and intuitive APIs but also help developers to understand better how to explore, debug and troubleshoot gRPC APIs.

-In the next posts i will also discuss [grpc-web](https://github.com/grpc/grpc-web) for enabling a frontend app to talk to a gRPC server, [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway) for transcoding REST API calls to gRPC calls and also documentating through proto annotations the REST API endpoints with the [OpenAPIv2 spec](https://swagger.io/specification/v2/) and [gRPC interceptors](https://github.com/grpc-ecosystem/go-grpc-middleware) as gRPC middleware.
+In the next posts i will also discuss [grpc-web](https://github.com/grpc/grpc-web) for enabling a frontend app to talk to a gRPC server, [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway) for transcoding REST API calls to gRPC calls and also documentating, through proto annotations, the REST API endpoints with the [OpenAPIv2 spec](https://swagger.io/specification/v2/) and [gRPC interceptors](https://github.com/grpc-ecosystem/go-grpc-middleware) as gRPC middleware.